lwilletts/fyre/README.md

 core](https://github.com/wmutils/core) and [wmutils
 opt](https://github.com/wmutils/opt).
 You must then compile xwait.c using c compiler or execute xwait.c using tcc.
 Have a look at xinitrc.example for what you need for when loading Xorg.
+Also, to use your middle mouse button as a window focus, apply middleMouseSwitch.patch to wmutils/opt/wew.c, for example:

+    $ cd ~/builds/wmutils/opt
+    $ git apply ~/builds/fyre/middleMouseSwitch.patch
+    $ make; sudo make install

 To execute the scripts, you'll need them somewhere on your path, you can either move it to a directory that is already in the path, or you can add the git repo